Updated May 2022,

-In any case, when selecting a carrier to sign with it is important to consider several factors, such as what the carrier offers in terms of salary, work schedule, tuition reimbursement, benefits, opportunities, and so forth.
+When selecting a carrier to sign with, it is crucial to consider several factors, such as what the carrier offers in terms of salary, work schedule, tuition reimbursement, benefits, opportunities, and so forth.

 Once a carrier hires you, you’ll likely have to undergo advanced training provided by that carrier.
 When you have a firm understanding of the new driving techniques the company has taught you, you’ll most likely go on the road with a trainer.
 The trainer will determine when you’re ready to drive by yourself.
 Many trucking companies also offer training pay during this time, which is a definite plus!

 Finally, you’ll be able to drive a company truck by yourself.
 New hires generally work over-the-road (OTR), or long-distance driving, at the start of their careers.
 However, new drivers are beginning to get more than OTR job offers after graduation.
 The trucking industry is creating more attractive entry-level positions to attract more drivers to the industry.
 As a result, many new drivers have taken are local and regional jobs.

 Regional jobs are the perfect blend between OTR and local truck driving because drivers stay within a specific region of the United States.
 Regional drivers have a driving range of around 1,000 miles from their home base.
 Regional truck drivers’ routes can take a few days to complete, meaning they can be home on the weekends or multiple days in a row.